wink-link/winklink-doc/docs/en/pricing.md

 `_paymentAmount` refers to the amount of tokens paid for updating the call each time.

 `_oracles` and `_jobIds` are a pair of lists with equal length.
-Each set represents a unique job ID of a WINKLink oracle.
+Each set represents a unique job ID of a WINkLink oracle.

 `_minimumResponses` refers to the minimum number of response oracles.
 It must be greater than or equal to the length of `_oracles`.
 For example, you can set it to 5/10 so that only when at least 5/10 oracles have responded will the upgraded value become valid.